NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/FastPitch/README.md

 ### Command-line options

-To see the full list of available options and their descriptions, use the `-h` or `--help` command line option, for example:
+To review the full list of available options and their descriptions, use the `-h` or `--help` command-line option, for example:
 ```bash
 python train.py --help
 ```